Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

 \subsubsection{Programming Languages}

-In this study, we evaluate code translation performance across six widely studied PLs, i.e., C++, Python, Java, JavaScript, Go, and Rust.
-The choice of these PLs follows prior work, where translation among the first four PLs has been extensively explored~\cite{transcoder-ct, ase23ctstudysjtu, fse24llmtranslation}, while recent studies have highlighted the emerging PLs such as Go and Rust~\cite{icse24translationllmsurvey, icse25intertrans}.
+{ In this study, we evaluate code translation performance across six widely studied PLs, i.e., C++, Python, Java, JavaScript, Go, and Rust.
+The choice of these PLs follows prior work, where translation among the first four popular PLs \cite{tiobeindex} has been extensively explored~\cite{transcoder-ct, ase23ctstudysjtu, fse24llmtranslation}, while recent studies have highlighted the emerging Go and Rust~\cite{icse24translationllmsurvey, icse25intertrans}. }